asligh/Bank-Budget-Analyzer/README.md

 ## Purpose

-The purpose of the PyBank application is to analyze financial data and produce statistical results to both the terminal at to text file using a scaleable, object-oriented approach.
+The purpose of the PyBank application is to analyze monthly budgetary financial data and produce statistical results to both the terminal at to text file using a scaleable, object-oriented approach.

 ## Instructions